Trump urges House to vote quickly to end the partial government shutdown

 Democrats are refusing to provide the votes House Speaker Mike Johnson needs to push the package forward as they try to rein in the Trump administration's deportation operations after the shooting deaths of two Americans in Minneapolis.
 That's forcing Johnson to rely on his slim GOP majority, which has its own complaints about the package, to fall in line behind Trump's deal with Senate Democrats.

-Voting could begin as soon as Tuesday, which would be day four of the partial shutdown.
+Voting is expected to begin as soon as Tuesday, which would be day four of the partial shutdown.
 The Pentagon, Homeland Security and other agencies saw their funding lapse Saturday.
 And while many operations at those departments are deemed essential, and still functioning, some workers may go without pay or be furloughed.

 “We need to get the Government open, and I hope all Republicans and Democrats will join me in supporting this Bill, and send it to my desk WITHOUT DELAY,” the president wrote on social media.